darteloper/mi_card/README.md

 ## About Mi Card

-This repository presents you with an application that shows the design of a presentation card, it also has the application icon configured for Android and iOS.
+This repository presents you with an application that shows the design of a presentation personal business card, it also has the application icon configured for Android and iOS.

 <img src="mi_card.gif" width="300">